alextrical/KindleOnlineScreensaver/README.md

 THIS REPO CONTAINS THE ORIGINAL WORK OF Peterson from https://www.mobileread.com/forums/showthread.php?t=236104

-It additionally combines the info from D. Krannich https://blog.krannich.de/fhem-status-auf-kindle-paperwhite-3/
+It additionally combines the info from D. Krannich https://blog.krannich.de/fhem-status-auf-kindle-paperwhite-3/, 64Bit https://github.com/64bits/Little-Langtale and Kuhno92 https://github.com/Kuhno92/onlinescreensaverPW2

-to make this project work for the kindle paperwhite 2
+to make this project work for the kindle paperwhite 1, 2 and 3

 <a href="https://www.buymeacoffee.com/kuhno92" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>